 The problem

-Multinational mining companies Drummond, a U.S.-based company, and Prodeco/Glencore, a Swiss-based firm, which began extracting coal in Cesar at the height of the Colombian armed conflict, have yet to thoroughly examine or take responsibility for the adverse human rights impacts of their operations.
-Their customers, including European energy companies, have acknowledged these issues to varying degrees but have failed to act accordingly.
+Multinational mining companies Drummond, a U.S.-based company, and Prodeco/Glencore, a Swiss-based firm, which began extracting coal in Cesar at the height of the Colombian armed conflict, have yet to thoroughly examine and take responsibility for the adverse human rights impacts of their operations.
+Although their customers, including European energy companies, have acknowledged these issues, they have failed to take effective action to address or prevent them.
 Until recently, many were still sourcing “blood coal” from Cesar, and some continue to do so today, in spite of the ongoing transition away from coal.

 For whom